Drought-tolerant plants to grow

 Trachelospermum jasminoides

-This beautiful, waxy-leafed, evergreen climber has white, jasmine-like flowers that are beautifully scented.
+This beautiful, waxy-leafed evergreen climber has white, jasmine-like flowers with a beautiful scent.
 Give star jasmine a sheltered, sunny spot.
-It's drought tolerant, but be sure to water well initially to help the plant establish.
+It's quite drought-tolerant, but be sure to water well initially to help the plant establish.

 H x S: 9m x 5m